I love the name of this farm too.

-I also love the way they market and sell their produce.
-They send out a weekly email describing what they have; you have time to peruse what’s available that week in the peace and quiet of their home; then you place your order by email at least 24 hours in advance.
+They have an innovative way of marketing and selling their produce.
+They send out a weekly email describing what they have; you have time to peruse what’s available that week in the peace and quiet of your home/office; then you place your order by email at least 24 hours in advance.
 Then you pick it up at the Saturday market in Roseau.
-You can just show up at their booth in the morning but a few of their items are available only by email so always check to see if it is a request or special order item so you don’t get disappointed.
+Their newsletters are informative and enjoyable to read.

 Roots Farm are there from about 6:30 AM to just after Noon.

 Note: there is a service charge of $5 for orders under $75.

 The following is an example of their email newsletter.